 Price Pump’s annual sales now hover between nine and ten million dollars each year and foreign business accounts for about 10 percent of those sales.
 Bob Piazza and Karl Buder, Price Pump’s President and CFO, estimate that 25 percent of foreign sales wouldn’t be possible and at least two jobs would not exist without support from the Export-Import Bank of the United States (EXIM).

+Price Pump was first introduced to EXIM by the Meridian Finance Group - a broker firm headquartered in Santa Monica, California.
 While some companies rely on EXIM Bank for financing credit to help foreign buyers purchase U.S. goods, Price Pump primarily depends on the Bank for export credit insurance in order to expand their business worldwide.
 The insurance reduces nonpayment risk enough to give the small manufacturer the confidence to sell its product overseas and expand to new markets.

 Since Price Pump began its relationship with EXIM 15 years ago, the company has expanded its exports into Europe, South America, Southeast Asia and Africa.
 Just under a million dollars of Price Pump’s sales are overseas, but foreign competition is growing increasingly stiff.
 Piazza explained: